CLINICAL GUIDELINES: INTELLECTUAL DISABILITY AND PSYCHOTHERAPY

 For focus groups with Service Recipients (adults with dual diagnosis), participants will be asked to describe their experiences with the therapeutic process, including therapeutic relationships, barriers to treatment access, and accommodations for receiving and understanding treatment.
 For focus groups with Service Providers (mental health professionals), participants will be asked to describe their experiences with providing mental health treatment for adults with dual diagnosis, including strategies and barriers to the therapeutic process, as well as their experiences with developing a therapeutic relationship with individuals with dual diagnosis.
 All of the focus group questions will be framed by the results of our scoping literature review on psychotherapeutic interventions and techniques for adults with IDD.

 Focus groups will be transcribed verbatim and analyzed by key personnel with statistical backgrounds.
 The main themes and subthemes of focus groups will be identified and coded.
-Local focus groups are to continue until content saturation is reached and no new themes emerge from focus groups.
+Local focus groups are to continue until content saturation is reached and no new themes emerge.

 A total of 6 national focus groups will be conducted following local focus groups.
 These focus groups will be conducted at national IDD related conferences, such as National Association for the Dually Diagnosed (NADD), Self-Advocates Becoming Empowered (SABE), Association of University Centers on Disabilities (AUCD) and/or other related conferences.
 As with local focus groups, the sessions will be transcribed verbatim and analyzed by key personnel.
 If the themes at the national focus groups are the same as those at the local level, content saturation will be declared.
 If new themes emerge, focus groups will continue until saturation is reached.